 The event was the 2003 Black & White Diamond Concert, held at the Aladdin Shrine Temple in Columbus, OH.

-Of course, my wife Connie’s first back-to-reality warning was, “You’re going to see her.
+Of course, my wife Connie’s first back-to-reality warning for me was, “You’re going to see her.
 You won’t actually meet her.”
 But if you’ve been following my blog posts, you all know me well enough by now.
 This is Kenny Davis we’re talking about here.
 I’m GONNA meet my baby.

 There were two ticket prices: $30 for the upper level and an $800 floor-level dinner table that seated 8.
 Guess who quickly gathered 6 friends to accompany us?
-Besides, she manages the money, so it’s easy to say that money was no object.
+Besides, Mrs. Davis manages the money, so it’s easy to say that money was no object.
 As a solo act, I’m broke as a joke!

 I took my time at the tuxedo rental shop, carefully selecting the best tux, tie and cummerbund for the affair; the whole time, listening to her constant reminder, “She’s not going to see you in the audience!”